 Try out new Tummy Time activities

 As babies begin to develop strength in their necks, back, and stomach, they are able to lift their head higher while on their tummy.
-Then they will begin pushing up with their arms and being able to use their arms while supported in a prone (laying) position.
+Then they will begin pushing up with their arms and being able to use their arms while supported in a prone (lying) position.

 This is the perfect time to introduce new items to play with during tummy time (especially before they start crawling around and moving themselves out of tummy time).

-- Sensory Trays with ice and/or water makes for a fun (albeit wet) time splashing, which also helps them forget they are getting a full body workout at the same time (I think we all need a little distraction when exercising).
+- Sensory Trays with ice and/or water makes for a fun (albeit wet) time splashing, which also helps them forget they are getting a full-body workout at the same time (I think we all need a little distraction when exercising).
 Water-filled or musical mats are also very good for keeping their attention.

-- Try placing colorful or interesting objects in front your child during tummy time, and move the object as well.
+- Try placing colorful or interesting objects in front of your child during tummy time, and move the object as well.
 This is good for visual tracking, as well as encouraging then to look different directions and to turn their head while in the front down position (you can also do this while they are laying on their back for further play and development opportunity).

 - If you haven’t already, bring out a yoga/exercise ball and lay your baby across the top.
 Holding onto them, gently rock the ball back and forth for a new tummy time experience.

-- Place toys slightly out of reach to encourage your baby to stretch and reach for objects, and ensure that everything is baby friendly as their new skill of bringing their hands to their mouths mean everything could end up in there!
+- Place toys slightly out of reach to encourage your baby to stretch and reach for objects, and ensure that everything is baby-friendly as their new skill of bringing their hands to their mouths mean everything could end up in there!